What are the options?

 Having a home birth can be a good option if you want to give birth naturally in familiar settings.

-In terms of pain relief, your midwives will bring gas and air with them for when you go into labour, plus you can hire or buy a TENS machine or, if you want to use water in labour or have a water birth, a birth pool to set up at home.
+They will bring gas and air with them as pain relief for when you go into labour, plus you can hire or buy a TENS machine or, if you want to use water in labour or have a water birth, a birth pool to set up at home.

 To arrange a home birth, contact the midwives at your local NHS maternity unit or midwives working in health centres near where you live.